valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

 // import CASE_TAB_TOKEN
 import { CASE_TAB_TOKEN } from '@valtimo/dossier';
 ...
-// import your Custom Component from wherever you have defined it import {CustomTabComponent} from 'component-path';
+// import your custom component from wherever you have defined it import {CustomTabComponent} from 'component-path';
 ...